 3.1 Where the claimed invention in a patent application is [materially/directly] based on GRs, each Contracting Party shall require applicants to disclose:

-the country of origin of the GRs, or,
+the country of origin from which the GRs, were obtained or,

-(b) in cases where the information in sub paragraph (a) is not known to the applicant, or where sub paragraph (a) does not apply, the source of the GRs.
+(b) in cases where the information in sub paragraph (a) is not known to the applicant, or where sub paragraph (a) does not apply, another source of the GRs.

 3.2 Where the claimed invention in a patent application is [materially/directly] based on Associated TK, each Contracting Party shall require applicants to disclose:

-(a) the indigenous peoples or local community that provided the Associated TK, or,
+(a) the indigenous peoples or local community, from which the Associated TK was obtained, or,

-(b) in cases where the information in sub paragraph (a) is not known to the applicant, or where sub paragraph (a) does not apply, the source of the Associated TK.
+(b) in cases where the information in sub paragraph (a) is not known to the applicant, or where sub paragraph (a) does not apply, another source of the Associated TK.

-3.3 In cases where none of the information in paragraphs 3.1 and/or 3.2 is known to the applicant, each Contracting Party shall require the applicant to make a declaration to that effect.

-3.4 Offices shall provide guidance to patent applicants on how to meet the disclosure requirement as well as an opportunity for patent applicants to rectify a failure to include the minimum information referred to in paragraphs 3.1 and 3.2 or correct any disclosures that are erroneous or incorrect.
+3.3 Offices shall provide guidance to applicants on how to meet the disclosure requirement referred to in paragraphs 3.1 and 3.2.

-3.5 Contracting Parties shall not place an obligation on Offices to verify the authenticity of the disclosure.
+3.4 Contracting Parties shall not place an obligation on Offices to verify the authenticity of the disclosure.